 FantasySCOTUS is the Internet’s Premier Supreme Court Fantasy League.
-In its fourth season, over 13,000 attorneys, law students, and other avid Supreme Court followers made predictions about all cases that the Supreme Court decided.
+In its fifth season, over 20,000 attorneys, law students, and other avid Supreme Court followers made predictions about all cases that the Supreme Court decided.

 FantasySCOTUS is brought to you by the Harlan Institute.
 The Harlan Institute’s mission is to bring a stylized law school experience into the high school classroom to ensure that our next generation of leaders has a proper understanding of our most fundamental laws.
 By utilizing the expertise of leading legal scholars and the interactivity of online games, Harlan will introduce students to our Constitution, the cases of the United States Supreme Court, and our system of justice.
 Harlan’s long term strategic goal is to develop condensed law school courses that can be taught at no cost in high schools across the country using engaging online programs.